 It appears that more and more people are growing tired of social media.
 Users are also becoming more aware that these platforms are mainly concerned with gathering valuable personal information, interests and purchasing habits, then connecting sellers to potential buyers – even if many of those potential buyers may not really exist.

 Greenspan predicts that Facebook may go the way of America Online (AOL) and he may well be right.
-If even half of what he says about Facebook and its founder is true, it is difficult to predict whether Facebook’s demise will come in the form of a mass exodus of real users and advertisers, or an avalanche of fines, investigations, and lawsuits.We value your comments!
-Please weigh in on our comment section below.
+If even half of what he says about Facebook and its founder is true, it is difficult to predict whether Facebook’s demise will come in the form of a mass exodus of real users and advertisers, or an avalanche of fines, investigations, and lawsuits.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com